eczn/tplser/README.md

 </ul>
 ```

-下一步需要把数据喂给 render 函数就行了

----

-next step is to feed data to render function .
+and next step is to feed data to render function.

 ## if / else

-你懂的

----

-easy
+easy:

 ``` html
 {{ if isIt }}